staging-951d-madcitymultimedia/postman-docs/src/pages/docs/administration/domain-verification-and-capture/enable-domain-capture.md

 ## Domain capture support and FAQs

-For more information on the effects of enabling domain capture and how to contact Postman support for help, see [Domain capture FAQs](/docs/administration/domain-verification-and-capture/domain-capture-faqs/).
+For more information on the effects of enabling domain capture, see [Domain capture FAQs](/docs/administration/domain-verification-and-capture/domain-capture-faqs/).